The Magic of Hitting Focus

 Baseball and Fast Pitch Softball

-Hitters often struggle in both practice and games with their minds wandering everywhere but where it should be.
-Baseball and fast pitch softball players will be amazed how shifting hitting focus can dramatically affect results.
+Hitters often struggle in both practice and games, with their minds wandering everywhere but where it should be.
+Baseball and fastpitch softball players will be amazed at how shifting hitting focus can dramatically affect results.

-In this mental approach article, Building Rome Series will identify four ways a hitter can focus their attention.
+Building Rome Series identifies four ways a hitter can focus their attention.
 Some attention focuses help hitters get the most out of practice and increase their chances of recalling that learning later.
 Other focuses can more directly impact game performance.

 Internal Hitting Focus (Old School “Muscle Memory”)

 Internal hitting focus is a focus on a specific body movement(s).
-This kind of attention involves a lot of conscious effort, but once habit is obtained the body moves itself.
+This kind of attention involves a lot of conscious effort, but the body moves itself once the habit is obtained.
 This can be gratifying.

 “Physiologists know that any skeletal muscle activity that is learned can become essentially automatic with practice.
 Muscle memory is therefore a common term for neuromuscular facilitation, which is the process of the neuromuscular system memorizing motor skills.
 We know that repetition is the mother of skill and that practice makes permanent.
 After repeating the same movement over and over again, the movement seemingly becomes second nature.
 It’s like we’re not paying attention but of course it’s all coming from the same region of the brain that controls everything.” https://thetrainingfloor.org/myth-muscle-memory/